Beware of Aliases -- Signal Preservation is Crucial for Robust Image Restoration: Experiments

-From a quantitative perspective, in \cref{tab:restormer_variants}, we observe that the metrics reflect the observations from \cref{fig:restormer_cospgd_attack}.
+From a quantitative perspective, in \cref{fig:deblurring_main}, we observe that the metrics reflect the observations from \cref{fig:restormer_cospgd_attack_different_downnsamplings5}.
 While FSNet performs significantly better for blurry images without attack, under adversarial attacks, it lacks stability in its restorations.
-A similar observation is made for the baseline Restormer, which performs worse under adversarial attacks.
+A similar observation is made for the baseline Restormer and baseline NAFNet, which performs worse under adversarial attacks.
+This indicates that all these models are merely learning shortcuts from the input to the target distribution and not reliable features, leading to spectral artifacts being formed in restored images.
 Including FLC Pooling for downsampling, does help increase the adversarial robustness of the models.
-However the quality of the blurry images restored when not attacked is severely low with previously discussed spectra artifacts visible.
-Replacing FLC Pooling with FrequencyPreservedPooling, helps in increasing the performance of the model on blurry images when not attacked.
+However, the quality of the blurry images restored when not attacked is severely lower with previously discussed spectral artifacts visible.
+Replacing FLC Pooling with FrequencyPreservedPooling, helps in increasing the performance of the models on blurry images when not attacked.
 However, it is less robust than using FLC Pooling.
-Lastly, we introduce symmetry in Restormer with Frequency Pooling, by replacing the upsampling operation from PixelShuffle to FreqAvgUp and observe an increase the adversarial robustness with the resulting BOA-Restormer.
-We observe a slight trade-off in the adversarial and non-adversarial performance, however this trade-off is expected as shown by \cite{zhang2019theoretically,tsipras2018robustness}.
+Lastly, we introduce symmetry in Restormer+FP and NAFNet+FP, with BoA modifications, by replacing the upsampling operation from PixelShuffle to FreqAvgUp and observe an increase in the adversarial robustness with the resulting BoA-Restormer, and BoA-NAFNet respectively.
+We observe a slight trade-off in the adversarial and non-adversarial performance, however, this trade-off is expected as shown by \cite{zhang2019theoretically,tsipras2018robustness}.